 Screen Every Client Before Training

-Use a pre-exercise health screening questionnaire (PAR-Q or similar) for every new client.
+Use a pre-exercise screening questionnaire (such as the APSS or ESSA Adult Pre-Exercise Screening System) for every new client.
 Document medical conditions, injuries, medications, and fitness history.
-Require medical clearance for high-risk clients.
-Good screening reduces injury risk and strengthens your defence if a claim arises.
+Require medical clearance for higher-risk clients.
+Good screening reduces injury risk and strengthens your claim defence.

 2